mhjarvis/Books-I-Am-Reading/Web Security for Developers.md

 TLS which leads to HTTPS.
 Requires TLS handshake, where both parties agree on an encryption method (cipher) and exchange encryption keys.

 ## <strong>How Browsers Work</strong>

+### <strong>Web Page Rendering</strong>
+The ```rendering pipeline``` is the software component responsible for transforming a web page's HTML into something you can view.
+When  HTTP response is received, the browser parses the body of the response into a Document Object Model (DOM).
+Styling is applied to the DOM.
+Once complete, the webpage is 'drawn' onscreen.
+JavaScript is also loaed and executed as it is encountered.